|

 unit from the bottom in the rightmost photo.
 Personally, after

-the Marantz 2600, I think it's the most captivating looking
+the Marantz 2600, I think it's the most intriguing looking

 Monster Receiver.
-The FM performance is a little weak, however,
+The FM performance seems a little weak

-the amplifier section more than makes up for it delivering a
+the amplifier section more than makes up for it by delivering a

 powerful, punchy bottom end that doesn't overwhelm the crisp highs and